TheNeoBurn/KidsPatch_WS2812/README.md

 ## Story

 When my little one first started school, she got a new school bag and that had velcro on it so you could attach patches to it.
-Of course the manufaturer also sold those patches but although there were some cute ones among them end even some with LEDs, they were very simple and boring.
+Of course the manufaturer also sold those patches but although there were some cute ones among them and even some with LEDs, they were very simple and boring.

 So, I came up with something interesting: A programmable, recharchable patch that could display simple animations.
-My choice fell on the ATTiny95 as the microprocessor because I have worked with that in the past, it's easy to use and its power consumption is relatively low.
+My choice fell on the ATTiny85 as the microprocessor because I have worked with that in the past, it's easy to use and its power consumption is relatively low.

-To make my little one seen when walking to school, I wanted the LEDs to be bright, unlike those lame flimsy ones you can buy online.
+To avoid my little one being overlooked when walking to school, I wanted the LEDs to be bright, unlike those lame flimsy botton battery ones you can buy online.
 My choice here fell on a 5x5 WS2812 Display, enough to display simple animations but still easy anough to create them and it also doesn't use too much power while still being very bright (in fact, I ended up reducing the brightness in the code).

-I designed a simple PCB, redesigned it a few times, until I ended up with a version I could work with, using the first ones as a base plate to level the patch with the li-ion battery I included.
+I designed a simple PCB, re-designed it a few times, until I ended up with a version I could work with, using the first ones as a base plate to level the patch with the li-ion battery I included.

-First, I thought about giving my little one this really nerdy looking path like that but my sister came up with the idea to sew a little case for it.
+First, I thought about giving my little one this really nerdy looking patch just like that but my sister came up with the idea to sew a cute little case for it.
 Thus, that was the end product and my little one is happy.

 ## Ciruit

 <img src="img/circuit.png" style="max-width:80vw;" />

-The circuit is very simple, I won't even care to put it into a professional diagram because it's clearer this way:
+The circuit is very simple, I won't even care to put it into a professional schematics diagram because it's clearer this way.

+Components:

 - A 250 mAh li-ion battery, enough for about three hours
 - A li-ion charger curcuit to guard the battery from under and over charge and to control the charging process